jasonpolites/gcf-recipes/ocr/README.md

 		gsutil cp sample_fr.png gs://[PROJECT-ID]-gcf-samples-ocr-in/

-5. Open your Cloud Console and browse to the [PROJECT-ID]-gcf-samples-ocr-out bucket to get your extracted, translated text
+5. Pull the extracted text from the bucket and pipe to standard out

+		gsutil cat gs://[PROJECT-ID]-gcf-samples-ocr-out/sample_fr.txt

 #### Running Tests
 This recipe comes with a suite of unit tests.
 To run the tests locally, just use `npm test`